Rosalina121/ShairportGUI/readme.md

 -   Sometimes, in very specific cases, the palette will be undefined and the app will crash.
 I will somehow handle this case in the future, but for now I recommend running it with a utility like [forever](https://www.npmjs.com/package/forever).
     -   I have to get to the bottom of this though.
 Goodbye Moonmen on Apple Music always triggers the crash.
 Perhaps it's jpg instead of png?
+-   After 1h Spotify token will expire.
+Restarting the app works fine, but it's not ideal.

 ## What's next?
 * Resize text if too big to fit